MahmoudThePeltist/Rust-CLI-App/README.md

     * defining tuple structs and their usage
     * using the `impl` keyword to add methods to a struct
 * always pass values by reference or you will lose them to the new scope
+* Strings
+    * the difference between a `String` and a slice `str` (&str)
+    * Strings as a struct and defining them using a slice
+    * Common string methods
+* Chapter 10 of The Book
+    * Generic Data Types
+    * Traits and defining shared behvior